 Since the first gay pride celebration in Cincinnati in April 1973, Pride parades have been led by Pride marshals.
 The group is diverse, talented and truly reflects the diversity that is the Cincinnati area.
-For the 40th Anniversairy (2013) all grand marshals were invited back to participate again.
+For the 40th Anniversary (2013) all grand marshals were invited back to participate again.
 Beginning in 2015, a new category of community awards such as “community service, pioneer, business, education, religion and spiritual” is created.
 The honorees will be celebrated at a special reception and also honored in the parade.

 Karen Aronoff (2010): Worker for equality, locally, regionally and nationally through her efforts with the former One Human Family and her subsequent work on the Human Rights Campaign (HRC) Greater Cincinnati Steering committee.
 Karen is a founding organizer of HRC of Greater Cincinnati and serves on the HRC national Board of Governors in Washington, D.C.

-Phebe (Karen) Beiser (2008): Retired Librarian, activist, writer, founder of Ohio Lesbian Archives, in leadership with Women's Way and Women Writing for (a) Change.
+Phebe (Karen) Beiser (2008): Retired Librarian, activist, writer, founder of Ohio Lesbian Archives.

 Randy Bridges (2010): Tireless promoter and fundraiser for various Cincinnati charitable causes.
 He was one of the first to do HIV benefits in the early 80s.
 Randy, who owns the On Broadway Bar, has supported the community through endless fundraising activities over the years.

-Doris Marks Callis (2010): Doris is currently Bridal Fashion Stylist at Carrie Karibo Boutique in the Reading Bridal District.
+Doris Marks Callis (2010): Doris is currently the Special Events Coordinator for Stepping Stones.
 She is well known for her fundraising efforts, including a long history of work with HIV support organizations.
 A friend of pets, she is also active in dog rescue groups.
 Doris also represents Karen Lindner Designs in new accounts and publicity, for her one of a kind jewelry made with antiques.

-Michael Chanak (1993): Retired P&G employee advocate/activist for Gay/Lesbian inclusion in Equal Employment Policy (1985 - 1992), division diversity facilitator; corporate adviser on HIV issues and gay community, published writer, journalist, publicist and broadcaster; GLBT News Associate editor; contributor to The Word (Indianapolis), Board Member GLBT Community Center, with 30 years GLBT Cincinnati volunteer involvement from the Old Coalition, to WAIF/Alternating Currents, Gay Cable Network, GL OutFront TV, This Way Out, Cincinnati Pride.
+Michael “Goose” Chanak (1993): Retired P&G employee advocate/activist for Gay/Lesbian inclusion in Equal Employment Policy (1985 - 1992), division diversity facilitator; corporate adviser on HIV issues and gay community, published writer, journalist, publicist and broadcaster; GLBTQ News Associate editor; contributor to The Word (Indianapolis), Former member Gay & Lesbian Community Center, with over 3 decades of service to Cincinnati volunteer involvement from the Old Coalition, to WAIF/Alternating Currents, Gay Cable Network, GL OutFront TV, This Way Out, Cincinnati Pride.
 In 2014, Michael was honored by the International Court System and the local ISQCCBE (The Court) with the International Jose Julio Sarria Civil Rights Award and the Lydia Grant Humanitarian Award.

 Michael Cotrell (2010): Currently works for a mobile medical company and is the president of PFLAG Greater Cincinnati (Parents, Families & Friends of Lesbians and Gays).
 He is the current President of the Greater Cincinnati Gay Chamber of Commerce and is active with ISQCCBE (Imperial Sovereign Queen City Court of the Buckeye Empire All of Ohio, Inc.) raising money for local non-profit organizations in Cincinnati and N KY area.

-Michael E. Dorobek (Deceased): Former manager/bartender at The Dock, long time community fundraiser for many causes, notably HIV/AIDS.
+Michael E. Dorobek (Award date unknown) (Deceased): Former manager/bartender at The Dock, long time community fundraiser for many causes, notably HIV/AIDS.